CharlesBenjaminHaag/USDA.ARS.GRIN.GGTools.V2.0/README.md

 Notes
 1. Assume that all tables will use whatever audit fields (created, owned, dates) are part of GRINext schema.
+2. Associative tables assume a type_code field that describes the association -- ex., Rollo Tomasi linked to site NC7 as "CURATOR", Lisa Burke linked to site NC& as "ADMIN" (person with resp. for managing site curators and updating contact info)

 Questions/For Discussion
 -------------------------